PeterDrake/drakepedia/software_development/testing.md

 1. :star::star: If a test doesn't pass, how do you know the problem isn't in the test itself?
 1. :star::star: How do you test a user interface that involves detecting mouse clicks and graphics?
 ## Answers
-1. It forces us to actually write tests rather than put off doing so forever.
-It forces us to think precisely about what a method is supposed to do.
-When writing the code, repeatedly running the test will let us know when we've succeeded.
-After a test has passed, it provides a regression test that will let us know if we later break something.
+1. It forces you to actually write tests rather than put off doing so forever.
+It forces you to think precisely about what a method is supposed to do.
+It allows you to detect bugs sooner.
+When writing the code, repeatedly running the test lets you know when you've succeeded.
+After a test has passed, it provides a regression test that will let you know if we later break something.
 1. `@Test`
 1. No. Passing all of the tests is *necessary* but not *sufficient*.
 Certainly a program that *doesn't* pass the tests has a problem.
 1. If the `volume` method is called on the object `amp`, it will return 11.